glenn-mcguinness/gene_machine/InitialProposal/InitialProposal.md

 based on the data collected from Li et al. 2018, we will :

-1. Check if their results are valid, by trying to reproduce their clustering analysis of the RNA- seq data between the groups of parents and offpring that the authors have already defined, their differential expression analysis to see if we obtain the same differentially expressed genes that they did,
+1. Reconfirm their results by trying to reproduce their (1) clustering analysis of the RNA- seq data between the groups of parents and offpring that the authors have already defined, (2) their differential expression analysis to see if we obtain the same differentially expressed genes that they did,

 Find genes that were differentially expressed between parents and offspring.
 Instead of treating them sepparately, we will try pooling the parents and pooling the offspring data. &lt; unsure about this&gt;